ibm-cloud-docs/satellite/getting-started.md

 ## Prerequisites
+{: #sat-prereqs}

 This getting started tutorial requires 3 compute hosts that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) so that you can create the control plane of the {{site.data.keyword.satelliteshort}} location.
 The compute hosts can reside in an on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.
 To use these machines with {{site.data.keyword.satelliteshort}}, they must have public network connectivity and you must have sufficient permissions to log in to the machine and run a script to add them to your location.

 ## Step 1: Create your location
 {: #create-location}

+To use {{site.data.keyword.satelliteshort}}, you must create a location.
+A location represents a data center that you can later fill with your own infrastructure resources to run {{site.data.keyword.cloud_notm}} services or your own workloads.
+{: shortdesc}

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click **Create location**.
 2. Enter a name and an optional description for your location.
 3. Select the {{site.data.keyword.cloud_notm}} multizone metro city that you want to use to manage your location.
 For more information about why you must select a multizone metro city, see [Understanding supported {{site.data.keyword.cloud_notm}} regions in {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
+Make sure to select the city that is closest to where your host machines physically reside that you plan to add to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
 4. Click **Create location**.
 When you create the location, a location master is deployed to one of the zones that are located in the multizone metro city that you selected.
-That process might take w rew minutes to complete.
+That process might take a few minutes to complete.
-4. Wait for the master to be fully deployed and the location **State** to change to `action required`.
+4. Wait for the master to be fully deployed and the location **State** to change to `Action required`.

 ## Step 2: Add compute hosts to your location
 {: #add-hosts-to-location}

+With your location set up, you can now add host machines to your location.
+All host machines must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) for {{site.data.keyword.satelliteshort}} and can physically reside in your own on-premises data center, in other cloud providers, or in edge networks.
+{: shortdesc}

 1. From the **Hosts** tab, click **Add host**.
 2. Optional: Enter any labels that you want to add to your hosts so that you can identify your hosts more easily later.
-For example, you can use `use=satloc` to show that you want to use these hosts for your {{site.data.keyword.satelliteshort}} control plane.
+Labels must be provided as key-value pairs.
+For example, you can use `use:satcp` to show that you want to use these hosts for your {{site.data.keyword.satelliteshort}} control plane.
+3. Enter a file name for your script or use the name that is generated for you.
-3. Click **Download script** to generate the `addHost.sh` host script and download the script to your local machine.
+4. Click **Download script** to generate the host script and download the script to your local machine.
-4. Log in to each host machine that you want to add to your location and run the script.
+5. Log in to each host machine that you want to add to your location and run the script.
 The steps for how to log in to your machine and run the script vary by cloud provider.
 When you run the script on the machine, the machine is made visible to your {{site.data.keyword.satelliteshort}} location, but is not yet assigned to the {{site.data.keyword.satelliteshort}} control plane.

    **General steps:**
    1. Retrieve the public IP address of your host.
    2. Copy the script from your local machine to your host.
       ```
-      scp <path_to_addHost.sh> root@<public_IP_address>:/tmp/attach.sh
+      scp <path_to_script> root@<public_IP_address>:/tmp/attach.sh
       ```
       {: pre}